Life Sciences Consulting Case Interview: Pharma, Biotech, and MedTech Cases (2026)

 - Practice medical device market sizing with procedure volume data

-- Review market sizing framework and profitability framework for adaptation to life sciences
+- Review the market sizing framework and profitability framework for adaptation to life sciences

 - Solve 2 drug launch cases using the full 4-part framework, timing each section